Installation and update

 Operating system.

-For more details about updating TrueConf Server, refer to this article.
+For more information about updating TrueConf Server, refer to the relevant article.

 If the following error is displayed in the terminal, when the software is installed from the repository on Debian: